 An identity describes the visual devices used to represent the company.
 Identity systems are visual components packages that are paired with style guidelines and used as a framework to ensure the corporate image is cohesive and consistent.
-Some of the visual devices that leverage the brand elements and style quidelines are as follows: collateral, stationery, marketing packaging, signage, messaging, and digital projects, among others.
+Some of the visual devices that leverage the brand elements and style guidelines are as follows: stationery, marketing collateral, packaging, signage, messaging, and digital projects, among others.